Credible takeaways

 - No collateral required: Personal loans are typically unsecured, which means they don’t require collateral.
 This makes them a good alternative to home equity loans and other secured loans, since you aren’t putting any of your assets at risk.

 - Possible positive impact on credit: Despite the initial slip your credit score can take due to the hard inquiry required to get approval, a large personal loan could positively impact your credit over time.
-First, if you’re consolidating credit card debt, you may immediately see a jump by paying off your credit card balances.
+First, if you’re consolidating credit card debt, you could see a jump within one month by paying off your credit card balances.
 And in the long run, you’ll likely see your score increase as long as you make consistent, on-time payments.

 Cons: